Mosque-go! Muscovites rally against Muslim center project

 Up to 2,000 people rallied in a Moscow neighborhood after local authorities announced the building of a Muslim cultural center and mosque in the area.
 The protest ended with officials being forced to cancel the planned construction.

 People at the rally were less categorical, at least in terms of acknowledging Muslims’ needs.“It’s just another religion, and they are just people.
 Let them be.
 As long as they don’t mess with anybody,” one of the demonstrators told Vesti FM radio station.Organizers of the gathering were careful not to allow any hate speech at the event and distanced themselves from Russian radical nationalistic organizations, saying that their “convictions, goals and methods differ.”

-Four people were briefly detained for disturbing behavior.
+The demonstration was not sanctioned, but some 100 police officers present turned a blind eye on the fact and did not try to disperse the crowd.Four people were briefly detained for disturbing behavior.
 According to blog accounts, three of them were activists of nationalist movements who picked up the news and came to the rally from other Moscow districts.

-There has been tension for years over how Moscow Muslims celebrate major holidays, which include mass praying in the streets and slaughtering of animals for a feast.
+The plans to construct more mosques to accommodate the needs of several million Muslims living in Moscow have been discussed by the city’s authorities for quite some time.
+The Russian capital has only four mosques at present, which is evidently not enough.There has been tension for years over how Moscow Muslims celebrate major holidays, which include mass praying in the streets and slaughtering of animals for a feast.
 Less-tolerant Muscovites are objecting to what they see as an invasion of foreign culture into their lives, and it is a difficult task for authorities, religious leaders and civil rights activists to find common ground on the issue.Moscow wanted to construct a mosque in another district back in 2010, but the project was stalled due to public resistance.